aulichney/Deforestation/TestTrainFolds.md

 ![Test/Train split plot](FeatureImportanceResults/2004_2005_2006_PREDICT_2007/spatialkfold_FoldPlot.png)
 # H Block

-Divide data into non-consecutive blocks fixed size h, let's say h where block is set of consecutive data points, purpose is to capture  dependence structure within each block, ensures that the training and validation sets have neighboring data points
+divide our data into non-consecutive blocks of a fixed size, let's say h.
+Each block consists of a group of consecutive data points.
+The purpose is to capture the correlation or dependence structure within each block, ensures that the training and validation sets have neighboring data points
 ![Test/Train split plot](FeatureImportanceResults/2004_2005_2006_PREDICT_2007/hblock_FoldPlot.png)
 # Picking between these options: